Give2Peer/g2p-client-android/README.md

 - Refactor this learner's code into a beautiful codebase.
 - Suggest good third-party libraries to DRY the code.
 - Give advice on how to give the emulator a default `geo fix`.
+- Give advice on how to somehow publish the release `keystore` of an open-source project.
 - Enrich and give advice for the feature suite.
 - Write a Usage Licence Agreement that users will have to accept on registration.
 - Report issues and submit ideas.